Bogdan the Founder: Origins

 Bogdan's early life is subject to scholarly debate According to a theory, Bogdan was descended from a Vlach family, native to Maramureș.
 His ancestral estates formed a "valley knezate" with its center in Cuhea.
 According to a concurrent theory, Bogdan was identical with one Voivode Bogdan, son of Mikola.
 A royal charter, dated to 6 October 1335, narrated that Charles I of Hungary had sent Ladislaus Jánki, Archbishop of Kalocsa, to Clisura Dunării three times in 1334 and 1335 to make preparations for the movement of Bogdan, son of Mikola, from "his country" to the Kingdom of Hungary.
 Historian Pál Engel says that Voivode Bogdan led a large group of Vlachs from Serbia to Hungary on this occasion.
 The royal charter neither referred to Bogdan's ethnicity, nor mentioned large groups of Vlachs.
+However, the use of titles such as "vojvoda" and "knez", along with the name Bogdan, suggests a Slavic rather than Aromanian composition within that group.
 Historian Victor Spinei emphasizes that the "similitude of the names is insufficient to identify" Bogdan, son of Mikola, with Bogdan, the future voivode of Moldavia.

 At Cuhea, the ruins of a church and a manor house were unearthed.
 The church was dedicated to King St Stephen.
 Besides its dedication, the presence of a sacristy to the north of the altar shows that it was a Roman Catholic church, suggesting that either Bogdan's family converted to Catholicism or an originally Catholic church building was transformed to serve an Orthodox family.
 The oldest parts of the manor house were built in the late 13th century, but it was enlarged in the middle of the next century.

 Bogdan's domain in Maramureș was described in a royal charter, issued on 2 February 1365.
 It listed Ieud, Bachkow, two Vișeus (now Vișeu de Jos and Vișeu de Sus), Moisei, Borșa and Keethzeleste among Bogdan's villages.
 The list shows that Bogdan's domain was situated along the upper courses of the rivers Iza and Vișeu.